AYUSHIMAHAJAN/Github-action-workflow-demonstration/README.md

+Link of Github Repository where github action has been implemented:

 # Introduction:

 GitHub Actions is a continuous integration and continuous delivery (CI/CD) platform that allows you to automate your build, test, and deployment pipeline.These Actions are used to create workflows that run tests whenever you push a change to your repository, or that deploy merged pull requests to production.Setting up Continuous Integration (CI) ensures that code is automatically built and tested whenever changes are pushed to the repository.I will be focusing on Github Actions that create Workflows